arwes/arwes/ROADMAP.md

 An ideal Arwes project _beta_ release would be for **2020 Q2**.

-- The order in the lists don't represent priority.
+- The order in the lists does not represent priority.
 - Active items are represented with **bold**.
 - Tasks are listed in the [project boards](https://github.com/arwes/arwes/projects).